Stephanie

 Research Expertise and Interest

-art, sculpture, photography, ceramics, social practice, craft, activism, public art, feminism, capitalism, material culture, informal economies, black markets, hacker culture, digital culture, design culture, zines, alternative publishing, archives, libraries, museums, museum display, postcolonial studies, labor history, American history, globalization, the Philippines, Asian American studies, empire, textiles, fashion, ethnography, 1904 World's Fair, Filipino and Filipino American studies, trade routes, science fiction, camouflage, DIY culture
+art, sculpture, photography, archives, social practice, craft, activism, material culture, ceramics, digital culture, zines, alternative publishing, libraries, museums, museum display, postcolonial studies, Asian American studies, empire, textiles, ethnography, 1904 World's Fair, Filipino and Filipino American studies, whiteness studies, camouflage, DIY culture

 Research Description

-A long-time educator, she has taught at Stanford University, The California College of the Arts, The San Francisco Art Institute, Mills College, Carnegie Mellon University, and most recently joined the faculty at the University of California at Berkeley in January 2014 as an Assistant Professor in Sculpture.
+A long-time educator, she is an Associate Professor in Sculpture at the University of California, Berkeley.
+Previously, she has taught at Stanford University, Carnegie Mellon University, The California College of the Arts, The San Francisco Art Institute, and Mills College.
 At Berkeley she is working to expand a conceptual and materials-based pedagogy, combining methods of the handcrafted with digital technologies and social engagement in order to speak of the frictions within late-capitalist society.
 She lives and works in Oakland, California.

 Loading Class list ...